MicrosoftDocs/windows-dev-docs/uwp/cpp-and-winrt-apis/concurrency-2.md

 The **get** function blocks indefinitely, while the async object completes.
 Async objects tend to be very short-lived, so this is often all you need.

 But there are cases where that's not sufficient, and you need to abandon the wait after some time has elapsed.
 Writing that code has always been possible, thanks to the building blocks provided by the Windows Runtime.
 But now C++/WinRT makes it a lot easier by providing the [**wait_for**](/uwp/api/windows.foundation.iasyncaction#cwinrt-extension-functions) function.
-It's also implementated on **IAsyncAction**, and again it's similar to that provided by **std::future**.
+It's also implemented on **IAsyncAction**, and again it's similar to that provided by **std::future**.

 ```cppwinrt
 using namespace std::chrono_literals;